gin66/FastAccelStepper/README.md

 Compatibility with ESP32-S2 and ESP32-C3: Not supported due to lack of mcpwm modules. see [reference](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/chip-series-comparison.html) in the related data sheets. ledpwm modules cannot be used for steppers, too.

 Compatibility with ESP32-MINI-1: At least mcpwm and pulse counter modules are listed in the datasheet.
 So there are chances, that this lib works.

+### Atmel SAM Due

+This is supported by clazarowitz

 ### ALL